kaob1991/pands-project2021/README.md

 #### Boxplot/Swarmplot

-Another way is to present the data as a boxplot overlaid with a swarm plot and this allows the data to be displayed in a clear and concise matter.
+Another way is to present the data as a boxplot overlaid with a swarm plot and this allows the data to be displayed in a clear and concise manner.
 The visualisation draws attention to the data in the following manner.
 The sample code used is below for each variable, modifying the variable and plot position:

 ```python
 f, axes = plt.subplots (2,2)